arpitbbhayani/articles/blogs/super-long-integers.md

 ---

 This is the second article in the Python Internals series.
-The first article was [How I changed my Python and made it dubious](https://arpitbhayani.me/blogs/i-changed-my-python).
-The article helps you take your first steps in Python's source code and paves the way for you to become a Python Core Developer.
+The first article was [How I changed my Python and made it dubious](https://arpitbhayani.me/blogs/i-changed-my-python) and it helps you take your first steps in Python's source code and paves the way for you to become a Python Core Developer.

 If you want to read more articles like this, subscribe to my newsletter and get the post delivered directly to your inbox.
 I write about Engineering, System Design and a bit of programming, every Friday.
 Give me a shout-out [@arpit_bhayani](https://twitter.com/arpit_bhayani).
 You can find my previous articles [@arpitbhayani.me/blogs](https://arpitbhayani.me/blogs).